zouloux/static-http/README.md

 2. `npm i`
 3. `npm run build && node dist/cli.es2020.mjs test`

-You should see an index file with a directory listing link.
+Open link in console and you should see an index file with a directory listing link.